A7med7x7/ReproGen/README.md

 ### `bucket_site`
 ###### *work only under advanced*

-- This is where your [object storage contrainers](https://chameleoncloud.readthedocs.io/en/latest/technical/swift/index.html#object-store) (S3 Buckets) for you project will live.
+- This is where your [object storage contrainers](https://chameleoncloud.readthedocs.io/en/latest/technical/swift/index.html#object-store) for you project will live.
 #### **options**

 - CHI@TACC: Texas Advanced Computing Center
 - CHI@UC: University of Chicago
-- **auto** is usually the best choice unless you have a reason to store data in a specific  location. if matches your selected `chameleon_site` if object storage containers are available, if not it defaults to CHI@TACC site.
+- **auto** is usually the best choice unless you have a reason to store data in a specific  location. it matches your selected `chameleon_site` if object storage containers are available, if not it defaults to CHI@TACC site.
-- **Note**: note that if your `chamleon_site` for the compute resources is different than your `bucket_site` further configuration might be needed. (placeholder until I update this)
 - **Type:** select

 ---
 ### `gpu_type`
 ###### *work only under advanced*

-- The type of GPU (or CPU-only) you want to configure. this assumes that you have reserved a node and you know which type it is AMD, NVIDIA or CPU.
+- The type of GPU (or CPU-only) node you want to create and configure. this assumes that you have reserved a node and you know which type it is AMD, NVIDIA or CPU.
 - configuring a server from a lease require the `gpu_type`, as different `gpus` have different setup process.
 - `nvidia` and `amd` require different container images to. so your decision will result in selecting the appropriate [container images](https://github.com/A7med7x7/ReproGen/tree/dev/template/docker)
 - **Type:** Multi-choice - you can select multiple types.
-- **Note**: when selecting `chemeleon_site` = KVM@TACC the GPU flavors run on NVIDIA hardware as there are no AMD hardware. so this question is not going to be prompted when `chemeleon_site` = KVM@TACC
+- **Note**: when selecting `chemeleon_site` = KVM@TACC the GPU flavors run on NVIDIA hardware as there are no AMD variant.

 ---

 ### `ml_framework`